microsoft/azurelinux-tutorials/docs/kernel/modify_kernel.md

 user@machine:~/git$ rsync -a  --exclude 'CVE*' CBL-Mariner/SPECS/kernel CBL-MarinerTutorials/SPECS/
 ```

 Next, you will need to download a source tarball from [CBL-Mariner-Linux-Kernel](https://github.com/microsoft/CBL-Mariner-Linux-Kernel).
-The tags on this repo have the follow the format `/rolling-lts/mariner<-2>/<kernel version>`.
+The tags on this repo follow the format `/rolling-lts/mariner<-2>/<kernel version>`.
 This translates to
 * For 1.0 kernels: `/rolling-lts/mariner/5.10.X.1`
 * For 2.0 kernels: `/rolling-lts/mariner-2/5.15.X.1`